 Hoe cakes, they’re one of the oldest and best pancakes for survival.
 Though there are plenty of tasty ready-to-eat meals, it’s still more fulfilling when you use a recipe and cook from scratch.
 So, get your corn meal ready, and start cooking!

 Do you have questions or your own recipe for hoe cakes?
 Share them below!

-Editor’s Note: This article was originally published in January 2018, and has since been updated for urgency and relevance.
+Editor’s Note: This article was originally published in January 2018, and has since been updated for quality and relevancy.

 Last update on 2018-10-22 / Affiliate links / Images from Amazon Product Advertising API